SPRINT-MND/MS PhD Programme

 Scottish PhDs in motor neurone disease & multiple sclerosis research

-Colin Crawford will work on the project Virally-induced perturbation of the oligodendroglial-axonal unit as an approach to understand the pathogenesis of axonal injury in MND and MS with Dr Julia Edgar and Dr Mike Ferguson at the University of Glasgow
+Colin Crawford: Virally-induced perturbation of the oligodendroglial-axonal unit as an approach to understand the pathogenesis of axonal injury in MND and MS with Dr Julia Edgar and Prof Mike Ferguson at the University of Glasgow

-Gabrielle King will work on the project How do science and society shape each other?
+Gabrielle King: How do science and society shape each other?
 An analysis of the choreography and consequences of engagements between research and advocacy in the case of MND with Dr Martyn Pickersgill, Prof Cathy Abbott & Prof Sarah Cunningham-Burley at the University of Edinburgh